Enrollment

 Source: NCES F-33 School District Finance Survey District-level finance · FY 2021-22 Per-pupil expenditure reflects the district-wide average.
 Individual school budgets are not reported at the federal level.

 Secondary Student Success Center-804 has 24 students enrolled.
-It is a other school in MIAMI, FL.
+It is an alternative school in Miami, FL.

 31.3% of students at Secondary Student Success Center-804 are eligible for free lunch, compared to the Florida average of 52.0%.

-Secondary Student Success Center-804 has a Resource Investment Index of 15/100 (F) based on 2 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Secondary Student Success Center-804 has a Resource Investment Index of 30/100 (lower reported resources relative to schools nationally) based on 1 factor: student-teacher ratio.
+Not a test-score or academic measure (national median ~41/100, see methodology).
 Limited indicators were available, so the index reflects partial data.